geoserver/geoserver/doc/en/developer/source/policies/review.rst

 Review
 ======

-Reviewing code is an invaluable process that is used to ensure that the highest quality code possible gets committed into GeoServer at all times.
+Reviewing code is an invaluable process that is used to ensure that code meets an acceptable level of quality prior to being included in a GeoServer release.

 Informal Code Review
 --------------------